Ciro De Cesare

-Ciro De Cesare (Salerno, 16 December 1971) is an Italian footballer.

-He was a striker who played for numerous teams in Serie A, Serie B and Serie C.
+Ciro De Cesare (born 16 December 1971) is an Italian football coach and a former striker who played for numerous teams in Serie A, Serie B and Serie C.

 Career

 In 1997 De Cesare was hired by Salerno, his hometown team.

 De Cesare played for the A.C.
 ChievoVerona side that achieved historic promotion to Serie A in 2001, scoring eight goals in 35 Serie B appearances.
 He began the 2001–02 Serie A season with Chievo, making three appearances, before going out on loan to Siena Calcio and A.S.D.
 Spezia Calcio 2008.